dtoxvanilla1991/dtoxvanilla1991/README.md

         self.fun_facts = [
             "I am writing this README.md at 03:54 AM 🤔",
-            "I am a fitness enthusiast, love outdoors and travelling as much as games" ]
+            "I am a fitness enthusiast, love outdoors as much as games, innovation and dogs" ]

     def forward(self, input):